vijayxtreme/react-tutorial-1/install-react-manually.md

   },
 ```

-*Note: Sometimes you'll see developers use (Yarn)[https://yarnpkg.com] as opposed to NPM, especially if you use (Gatsby)[https://gatsbyjs.org].   `yarn start` and `yarn build` are pretty much interchangeable for NPM commands, while `yarn add <package name>` is a drop in for `npm install <package name>`.
-Yarn is touted to be more efficient than NPM and removes redundancies, so check it out!`*
+Sometimes you'll see developers use (Yarn)[https://yarnpkg.com] as opposed to NPM, especially if you use (Gatsby)[https://gatsbyjs.org].   `yarn start` and `yarn build` are pretty much interchangeable for NPM commands, while `yarn add <package name>` is a drop in for `npm install <package name>`.
+Yarn is touted to be more efficient than NPM and removes redundancies, so check it out!

 You're good to go now with Webpack, but before you start, you still need to install and configure Babel!